 People love fresh-baked cookies and cake right out of the oven.
 Yet selling homemade food was illegal at most Alabama venues until 2014.
 That’s when Alabama passed legislative reforms to allow direct, in-person sales of nonperishable homemade foods that do not require refrigeration.
 Unfortunately, Alabama homemade food producers still could not sell many types of food, including certain shelf-stable foods.
-That changed when Alabama passed a new round of reforms, which will take effect on Aug.
-1, 2021.
+That changed when Alabama passed a new round of reforms, which took effect in 2021.
 The new rules allow the sale of all shelf-stable homemade foods, allow online sales and shipping, and eliminate a previous $20,000 annual sales cap.

 Alabama cottage food types

 |What Shelf-Stable Foods Can I Sell in Alabama?||No restrictions|

 |Can I Sell Refrigerated Baked Goods in Alabama?||No|

 |Can I Sell Meat in Alabama?||No|

 |Can I Sell Acidified or Pickled Foods in Alabama?||No|

 |Can I Sell Low-Acid Canned Goods in Alabama?||No|

 |Can I Sell Fermented Foods in Alabama?||Yes|

 Many states regulate “cottage food,” meaning food made in a home kitchen for sale.
 Alabama allows the sale of cottage foods that do not require time or temperature control for safe consumption.
 These include baked goods like cakes and pies, jams and jellies, candy, dried fruits and vegetables, herbs and roasted coffee, among other types of foods.
 Fermented or preserved fruits and vegetables are permitted if they do not contain alcohol.
 No products that include meat, poultry, or fish may be sold as cottage food.